-In support of the Germans' initiative to produce obedient workers with basic skills, the missionaries' curriculum in the first 2 decades of German rule centered on reading, writing, arithmetic, Christian doctrine, and agricultural education.
-Although in 1907 they mandated instruction in German culture and language, unlike the French to follow (see below), the Germans were uninterested in inculcating German identity.
-By 1913, the colony had 624 missionary schools with over 40,000 students and 4 government schools with fewer than 850 students.
+In support of the Germans' initiative to produce obedient workers with the missionaries' basic skills. curriculum in the first 2 decades of German rule centered on reading. writina. arithmetic.
+Christian doctrine. and agricultural education.
+Although in 1907 they mandated instruction in German permitted non-German culture and language, unlike the French to follow (see below), the Germans were uninterested in inculcating German identity.
+By 1913, the colony had 624 missionary schools with over 40.000 students and 4 government schools with fewer than 850 students.